Starter Packs

 for Pop Culture Lovers

-My (late) podcast Mad Chat is highly recommended — we only made 10 episodes, all evergreen, on various TV shows and movies and other such in terms of how they portray mental health-related topics: Bojack Horseman, Crazy Ex-Girlfriend, Six Feet Under, Reefer Madness, Frasier, Batman: The Animated Series, Killing Eve, Donnie Darko, the entire holiday of Halloween … and my guests included rad folks with lived experience, activists, journalists and other sorts writers, all people I adore chatting with about such topics — like … journalist Hannah Giorgis, Meredith Talusan, fiction writer and memoirist Esmé Weijun Wang, poet and memoirist Nichole Perkins, poet and speaker Sarah Kay, cannabis-focused journalist Amanda Chicago Lewis, comedian and TV writer Yassir Lester, and … podcast host and comedy writer, Tracy Clayton.
-I’ve explained this but for now it’s only available on YouTube (for now).
+My late podcast Mad Chat is highly recommended — we only made 10 episodes, all evergreen, on various TV shows and movies and other such in terms of how they portray mental health-related topics: Bojack Horseman, Crazy Ex-Girlfriend, Six Feet Under, Reefer Madness, Frasier, Batman: The Animated Series, Killing Eve, Donnie Darko, the entire holiday of Halloween … and my guests included rad folks with lived experience, activists, journalists and other sorts writers, all people I adore chatting with about such topics — like … journalist Hannah Giorgis, Meredith Talusan, fiction writer and memoirist Esmé Weijun Wang, poet and memoirist Nichole Perkins, poet and speaker Sarah Kay, cannabis-focused journalist Amanda Chicago Lewis, comedian and TV writer Yassir Lester, and … podcast host and comedy writer, Tracy Clayton.
+For the time being, Mad Chat is only available on YouTube.
 It features my pre-T voice but otherwise I think it’s held up pretty well!
+Here’s Mad Chat’s trailer if you want to check that out first.

 for more re: mental health and culture, check out my Believer feature on electroshock / ECT digs into tons of portrayals of this technology and psychiatry in our (pop) culture — particularly well-known books, movies and TV shows.